Colour & TypographyModern Graphic Design

 Advantages of Using Sans-Serif Fonts in Print:

-- Modern Aesthetic: Sans-serif fonts bring a contemporary and minimalistic feel, making them perfect for brands aiming for a sleek and fresh look.
+• Modern Aesthetic: Sans-serif fonts convey a contemporary and minimalist feel, making them ideal for brands seeking a sleek and fresh look.

 Examples of Effective Use:

-- Advertisements: These fonts can grab attention quickly and are perfect for short, impactful ad copy.
+2. Advertisements: These fonts can quickly grab attention and are ideal for concise, impactful ad copy.

-Now that we've surveyed the powers of sans-serifs let's move on to making the optimal font choice by purpose and context.
+Now that we've surveyed the powers of sans-serif fonts, let's move on to making the optimal font choice by purpose and context.

-- Sans-serif fonts embody a clean, simple, contemporary vision.
-This makes them ideal for digital mediums.
+• Sans-serif fonts embody a clean, simple, contemporary vision.
+This makes them ideal for digital media.

-- They make eye-catching headings as they stand out from blocks of serif text.
+• They create eye-catching headings that stand out from blocks of serif text.

-- Creative San serif styles with attractive curves or lines suit quirkier aesthetics.
+• Creative sans-serif styles with attractive curves or lines suit quirkier aesthetics.

 As this battle indicates, serif and sans-serif fonts wield valuable superpowers.
 There are merits to both styles depending on the design goal and context.